Week 14 takeaways: Danger zone for Redskins and Panthers?

 Football is starting to be fun again in Cleveland.
 Baker Mayfield has thrown for more than 500 yards and two touchdowns in his past six quarters, and the Browns' win over Carolina gives them three wins in four games.
 At 5-7-1, do the Browns dare think playoffs?
 "Always thinking playoffs, man," cornerback T.J.
 Carrie said.
 "That's why you play the game." -- Pat McManamon

 The Panthers (6-7) have three games remaining, but it's time to start looking ahead to next season after Sunday's loss to Cleveland.
-While they're still mathematically alive for a wild-card spot, a five-game losing streak with New Orleans up next and twice in the last three weeks makes any hope seem slim to none.
+While they're still mathematically alive for a wild-card spot, a five-game losing streak with New Orleans up next and twice in the last three weeks makes any hope seem slim.
 This simply is not a sound team fundamentally.
-Losses to lower-echelon teams such as the Browns, Lions and Buccaneers during this skid reinforce that.
-While coach Ron Rivera doesn't appear in imminent danger of being replaced, it doesn't bode well that the defense continued to make the same mistakes with him calling the plays. -- David Newton
+Losses to lower-echelon teams such as the Browns, Lions and Buccaneers during this skid reinforce it.
+While coach Ron Rivera's job doesn't appear in imminent danger, it doesn't bode well that the defense continues to make the same mistakes with him calling plays. -- David Newton

 New York Giants 40, Washington Redskins 16

 Saquon Barkley proved Sunday that the Giants' offense should revolve around him.
 They scored 40 points without Odell Beckham Jr. in the lineup during a demolition of the Redskins.
 It was in large part because of Barkley, who had 170 rushing yards, including a 78-yard touchdown run in the second quarter.
 That opened up the passing game and allowed the Giants (5-8) to reach 40 points for the first time since 2015.
 "We have to keep doing that," wide receiver Sterling Shepard said.
-It also made it clear that the Giants' offense operates best around Barkley. -- Jordan Raanan
+It also made it clear the Giants' offense operates best around Barkley. -- Jordan Raanan

 The Redskins (6-7) have lost four consecutive games and are in playoff contention on paper only.
 They will be starting their fourth quarterback this season in Week 15 at Jacksonville.
 Their defense has shown no sign of turning its bad play around and looks nothing like the unit that started strongly.
 The Redskins have hit free-fall mode, and if they don't turn it around, no one in the organization -- from president on down -- should be spared speculation about their future. -- John Keim